kapai1890/todebug/README.md

 2. _Optional._ For must-use plugin, copy file **mu-plugins/todebug/todebug-mu.php** into the folder **mu-plugins/**.
 3. _Optional._ Define output file in settings: **Settings > General > Todebug > Output File**.
 Output file by default - `.../todebug/logs/%Y-m-d%.log`.
 4. _Optional._ Enable **silent debugging** (render messages in **execution log** _(see below)_, but push them to log file only on AJAX calls): **Settings > General > Todebug > Silent Debugging**.
+5. _Optional._ Define maximum amount of array items that will output in inline format in settings: **Settings > General > Todebug > Max Inline Array Length**.
+By default - 5 items.

 # Functions
 There are 6 functions to convert any type of values into the string: **todebug**, **todebugs**, **todebugx** and **tostring**, **tostrings**, **tostringx**.